Jean-PhilippeD/gladys-enocean/README.md

 ### Usage

-At Gladys Startup, the EnOcean stick is in Learning mode during 60s You can learn your new device during this period.
+- At Gladys Startup, the EnOcean stick is put in Learning mode during 60s.
+- You can learn your new devices during this period.

-To add other EnOcean devices later without restating Gladys, go to "Modules" and click on the "Configuration" button on the EnOcean module row.
+- To add other EnOcean devices later (without restating Gladys), go to "Modules" and click on the "Configuration" button on the EnOcean module row, it will put the stick in Learning mode during 60s.

-You can either learn new device by hand, through a script, type :
+- You can also learn new devices by hand, through a Gladys script :

-gladys.modules.enocean.learn({
+> gladys.modules.enocean.learn({
-    id: "<your device id>",
+>     id: "<your device id>",
-    eep: "<your device eep>",
+>     eep: "<your device eep>",
-    manufacturer: "<manufacturer- not mandatory>",
+>     manufacturer: "<manufacturer- not mandatory>",
-    desc: "<the name you want to give for your device>" })
+>     desc: "<the name you want to give for your device>"
+> })

 ### Additionnal Informations

 Each EnOcean state is mapped to int value in Gladys.